Multi-modal atmospheric characterization of $\beta$ Pictoris b: Adding high-resolution continuum spectra from GRAVITY: Observations and data reduction

 \subsection{Archival data}

 In addition to GRAVITY data, we used archival spectroscopic and photometric data.
-Table \ref{table_archival} compiles in more details the characteristics of each observations.
+Table \ref{table_archival} offers more details on the characteristics of each observations.
 Data reduction and post-processing analysis can be found in the referenced paper of each study.
 The specific analysis of high-resolution data is presented in more details in Sect.~\ref{sec5}.
-We do not include the six new JWST/NIRCam photometric points presented in \cite{kammerer_2024_JWST}, as the two PSF subtraction methods used in that work produced significant scaling differences in the final flux values.
-Moreover, we do not expect these additional points to contribute meaningfully to the fit in our current weighted scheme. \\
+We did not include the six new JWST/NIRCam photometric points presented in \cite{kammerer_2024_JWST}, as the two PSF subtraction methods used in that work produced significant scaling differences in the final flux values.
+Moreover, we did not expect these additional points to contribute meaningfully to the fit in our current weighted scheme.

 \begingroup

 \endgroup